New Saint Andrews College

 With their degree in Liberal Arts and Culture, New Saint Andrews College graduates have gone on to pursue advanced study at places like Oxford, Notre Dame, Duke, Vanderbilt and St. John’s, and careers in fields ranging from law, business, writing, health care, economics, technology, teaching, and the ministry.

 The ISI Guide to All-American Colleges describes New Saint Andrews College as “intellectually rigorous and firmly grounded in the Christian tradition."
-The College, which limits enrollment to no more than 200, also offers graduate programs in Trinitarian theology and classical Christian education.
+The College, which limits enrollment to no more than 200, also offers graduate programs in Theology and Letters and Classical Christian Studies.
 Students come from 20 different Christian denominations, 35 states and eight foreign countries.

 Tuition at New Saint Andrews is less than half of the average private college or university, and the College also offers the option of locking in tuition rates for four years.